ufal/ParlaStats/documentation/ProgDoc.md

             - Modified conversion of objects to strings for debugging purposes.
 - #### 1.2.4 personParser
     - `personParser(source:str, country_code:str)`
-    - A class responsible for extracting the above described emtadata about speakers from the corpus `lisPerson` `xml` files.
+    - A class responsible for extracting the above described metadata about speakers from the corpus `lisPerson` `xml` files.
     - **Attributes:**
         - `source` - Path to the `listperson` file (`string`).
-        - `persons_dict` - A dirctionary for storing the extracted metadata in the form of key-value pairs `(Person.personID:(Person, country_code))`
+        - `persons_dict` - A dictionary for storing the extracted metadata in the form of key-value pairs `(Person.personID:(Person, country_code))`
         - `country_code` - Code of the country (`string`)
     - **Methods:**
         - **`__extractSex(person)`**